NikNikovsky/fatuus-server/README.md

 # open the dashboard in your browser:
 # http://localhost:4000/admin
 ```

+Persistent data
+- The server writes user data to the local `data/` folder (created next to the project).
+Users, passwords (hashed), files and preferences are stored in `data/users.json`.

+Authentication
+- Call `POST /api/auth/login` with JSON `{ "name": "<username-or-email>", "password": "<password>" }` and you'll get `{ token, userId }`.
+- Protect admin API calls by passing `Authorization: Bearer <token>` header.

+Notes:
+- Docker integration removed: this server is intended to run locally on your machine.
 # fatuus-server
 Server side repository for creating your own server for [Fatuus](https://github.com/NikNikovsky/fatuus).